 Winter: This is the serious pruning time.
 To get the best results from your rose in the growing season you will need to be quite ruthless!

 1. Remove all the new, soft growths.

 2. Cut back any dead, damaged or dying wood.

 3. Remove all the suckers.
 These are buds that are growing from the understock and are found below the bud union.

 4. You should cut it back so that it resembles a claw, don’t worry if you think you have been too ruthless.
 The plant should have 4-5 main leaders ready for next season.

 Climbing roses have to be dealt with slightly differently.
 For the first two years the only pruning should be the removal of unwanted canes and the other canes should be tied to a trellis.
 To allow the plant to bush out, at the end of autumn cut off the last 45cms of the cane.
-These roses should be deadheaded similarly to the other varieties.
+These roses should be deadheaded similarly to the other varieties during the summer.
 A good quality pruning kit is recommended for this process, consisting of secateurs and strong gloves.